arunprakashpj/Deploying-CICD-Pipeline-in-Azure/README.md

 Potential improvements can be
 * Addition of more quality gateways
 * Role based restrictions
-* Distinguished dev and prod environment
+* Distinguished dev and prod environment.

 ## Demo